Precious metal prices down in Azerbaijan

 By Trend

-The prices for precious metals down in Azerbaijan on Jan.
-8, Trend reports citing the data published by the country’s Central Bank.
+The prices for precious metal decreased in Azerbaijan, Trend reports referring to the country’s Central Bank Jan.
+11.

 Precious metals